Guy Ritchie

-Ritchie left school at age 15 and worked entry-level jobs in the film industry before going on to direct television commercials.
+Ritchie left school at the age of 15, and worked in entry-level jobs in the film industry before going on to direct television commercials.
 In 1995, he directed a short film, The Hard Case, followed by the crime comedy Lock, Stock and Two Smoking Barrels (1998), his feature-length directorial debut.
 He gained recognition with his second film, Snatch (2000), which found critical and commercial success.
 Following Snatch, Ritchie directed Swept Away (2002), a critically panned box-office bomb starring Madonna, to whom Ritchie was married between 2000 and 2008.
 He went on to direct Revolver (2005) and RocknRolla (2008), which were less successful and received mixed reviews.
-In 2009 and 2011, he directed two box-office hits, Sherlock Holmes and its sequel, Sherlock Holmes: A Game of Shadows, respectively.
+In 2009 and 2011, he directed the box-office hits Sherlock Holmes and its sequel, Sherlock Holmes: A Game of Shadows starring Robert Downey Jr. as the title character.
 The former was nominated for Academy Awards in Best Original Score and Best Art Direction.

-His other directed motion pictures are The Man From U.N.C.L.E.
-(2015), which is a remake of a 1960s spy series, King Arthur: Legend of the Sword (2017) and the live-action adaptation of Disney's Aladdin (2019).
-Aladdin earned more than $1 billion worldwide, becoming one of the highest-grossing films in 2019, and the 34th highest-grossing film of all-time during its theatrical run.
-In 2020, he returned to crime comedy with The Gentlemen (2019), which was mostly well received and a commercial success.
-In 2021, he directed Jason Statham in the action film Wrath of Man.
-His thirteenth feature, Operation Fortune: Ruse de Guerre, initially set for 2022, released in March 2023.
+His other directed films include The Man from U.N.C.L.E.
+(2015), based on the 1960s television series, King Arthur: Legend of the Sword (2017), and Aladdin (2019), Disney's live-action adaptation of their 1992 animated film, which grossed over $1 billion worldwide, becoming one of the highest-grossing films in 2019 and the highest-grossing film of Ritchie's career.
+In 2019, he returned to crime comedy with The Gentlemen (2019), which was mostly well received and a commercial success.
+He subsequently reteamed with Jason Statham on the action films Wrath of Man (2021) and Operation Fortune: Ruse de Guerre (2023).
+His second film of 2023, The Covenant, received generally positive reviews.

 Life and career

 1968–1997: Early life and career beginnings

-Ritchie was born in Hatfield, Hertfordshire, the second of two children of Amber (née Parkinson) and Captain John Vivian Ritchie (b.
-1928), former Seaforth Highlanders serviceman and advertising executive.
-He has an older sister, Tabitha, and a half-brother, Kevin, who was born to Amber Parkinson and put up for adoption.
+Ritchie was born in Hatfield, Hertfordshire, the second of two children of Amber (née Parkinson) and Captain John Vivian Ritchie, a former Seaforth Highlanders officer and an advertising executive.
+He has an elder sister, and a half-brother who was born to Amber Parkinson and placed for adoption.

 Both of Ritchie's parents remarried.
 His father's second marriage was to Shireen Ritchie, Baroness Ritchie of Brompton, a former model and later Conservative politician and life peer.
 Between 1973 and 1980, Ritchie's mother was married to Sir Michael Leighton, 11th Baronet of Loton Park.
 As a divorcée, she is styled as Amber, Lady Leighton.

 Ritchie is dyslexic, and attended Windlesham House School in West Sussex and Stanbridge Earls School in Hampshire.
-He was expelled from school at aged 15.
+He was expelled from school at the age of 15.
 He has claimed that drug use was the reason for expulsion, although Ritchie's father said he was "cutting class and entertaining a girl in his room".